amanelis/cs-fundamentals/README.md

  		mark current as not visited;
 	}

+## HashTable
+Very similar to Ruby's hash {key: value}.
+Synchronized data flow.
+This makes HashMap better for non-threaded applications, as unsynchronized Objects typically perform better than synchronized ones.
+Hashtables do not allow null keys or values.
+HashMap allows one null key and any number of null values.

+	Hashtable<String, Integer> numbers = new Hashtable<String, Integer>();
+	numbers.put('one', 1);
+	numbers.put('two', 2);

+## HashMap

 ## Floyd-Warshall
 Floyd-Warshall is a very powerful technique when the graph is represented by an adjacency matrix.
 It runs in O(n^3) time, where n is the number of vertices in the graph.
 However, in comparison to Dijkstra, which only gives us the shortest path from one source to the targets, Floyd-Warshall gives us the shortest paths from all source to all target nodes.
 There are other uses for Floyd-Warshall as well; it can be used to find connectivity in a graph (known as the Transitive Closure of a graph).